UserRYang/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 ## Project Limitations
 The current submission of this project lacks the following:
 * Implementation of Part 2 (additional post processing effect and optimizations).
 * There is significant issue with visible tiling and artifacting that would suggest `updateClusters()` is implemented incorrectly.
 I think a better approach, rather than trying to emulate a `ProjectionMatrix`, is to directly pass `ViewProjectionMatrix` into `updateClusters()`.
 Tiling issue becomes incredibly obvious once number of lights are increased.
+This may be a product of problem detailed below.
 * I believe my computer does not fully utilize my GPU.
 Either I have setup my system incorrectly or there is some other issue.
 This is obvious in the low FPS even at low numbers of lights.

 ### Credits